Skip to main content

 If you’re unsure where to apply bronzer, the "3" method is a foolproof guide.
 Start by dipping your brush into your bronzer and tapping off any excess.
 Then, beginning at your temples, sweep the brush along the perimeter of your forehead.
 Continue down, tracing under your cheekbone, and then sweep it across your jawline, creating a "3" shape on each side of your face.
 This technique hits all the high points where the sun would naturally tan your skin.
 Use an upward sweeping motion for a lifted effect, then blend with soft, circular motions to make it seamless and avoid any obvious lines.

-Build and Blend for a Seamless Look
+Build and Blend for a Seamless Finish

 The key to a natural bronze is to start with a light hand and build the color gradually.
 It’s always easier to add more product than to take it away.
 Swirl your brush in the pan, tap off the excess, and apply it gently.
 For extra staying power, you can even layer a powder bronzer over a cream formula.
 This not only helps it last all day but also adds dimension to your look.
 A sheer, buildable bronzer is ideal because it allows you to customize the intensity without the risk of it looking muddy or orange.
 Remember, blending is everything—keep buffing until the color looks like a natural part of your skin.